-free transport over the statutory distances (listed above) to the nearest Leicestershire school where the child lives in the catchment area of a frozen area school, only to that school in another local authority area e.g. Leicester City, there will be no additional entitlement to any other Leicestershire school.
+free transport over the statutory distances (listed above) to the nearest Leicestershire school

+• where the child lives in the catchment area of a frozen area school, to that school

 Note: where a child lives in a frozen area they will only be provided transport to the frozen area school or their nearest school.
-Where the nearest school is not the frozen school and is
+Where the nearest school is not the frozen school and is in another local authority area e.g. Leicester City, there will be no additional entitlement to any other Leicestershire school.